A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Performance Analysis

 \subsection{Evaluation Datasets}

 As mentioned in subsection \ref{subsec_ls_properties}, line segments should be accurately, robustly, stably, and repeatably detected, described, and matched in multiple images containing the same scene.
-Here, two well-known natural datasets, as summarized in TABLE \ref{eva_datasets}, \textit{i.e.}, VGGAffine \cite{vggaffine} and HPatches \cite{HPatches}, are employed to evaluate various line segment detection and description algorithms.
+Regrettably, as outlined in subsection \ref{subsec_generic_challenges}, the absence of gold-standard datasets for assessing line segment detection and description methods is notable.
+The available datasets typically cover only limited aspects of line segment detection and description performance.
+Consequently, this review employs multiple datasets to comprehensively evaluate the compared methods.
+Specifically, instead of using task-specific datasets \cite{EVOLIN,ETH3D,BADSLAM}, six well-known datasets summarized in TABLE \ref{eva_datasets}, \textit{i.e.}, the HPatches \cite{HPatches}, KADID-10k \cite{KADID}, DNIM \cite{DNIM}, RDNIM \cite{RDNIM}, VGGaffine \cite{vggaffine}, and Apollo \cite{IILB} datasets, are employed to evaluate various line segment detection and description algorithms.
 The corresponding homography matrices enable pixel-to-pixel correspondences between two test images, which in turn provide line segment to line segment correspondences for evaluation.
 They include test image groups with designed image variance properties.
-Specifically, the VGGAffine dataset has eight test groups with image variance characteristics of the blur, viewpoint, illumination, JPEG compression, and zoom with rotation.
-For the HPatches dataset, image viewpoint and illumination variance are provided in the 116 valid test groups with each of the six test images.
-In addition, a large-scale synthetic dataset, \textit{i.e.}, the KADID 10K dataset \cite{KADID}, is also utilized to evaluate these line segment detection and description algorithms, which includes the typical artificial image variance such as color distortion, noise, sharpness, and contrast.

 Furthermore, line segment detection can be regarded as a typical object detection task, in which the carefully and manually labeled ground truth of line segments is employed as a reference for evaluation.
-Thus, as mentioned in subsection \ref{subsubsec_detection_dataset} and summarized in TABLE \ref{eva_datasets}, two additional datasets with manually labeled ground truth line segments, \textit{i.e.}, the improved YorkUrban \cite{ANovelLineletBasedRepresentationforLineSegmentDetection} and Wireframe \cite{LearningtoParseWireframesinImagesofMan-MadeEnvironments} datasets, are employed to evaluate line segment detection methods.
-There are 102 and 462 test images available for the improved YorkUrban and Wireframe datasets, respectively.
+Thus, as mentioned in subsection \ref{subsubsec_detection_dataset} and summarized in TABLE \ref{eva_datasets}, two datasets with manually labeled ground truth line segments, \textit{i.e.}, the improved YorkUrban \cite{ANovelLineletBasedRepresentationforLineSegmentDetection} and Wireframe \cite{LearningtoParseWireframesinImagesofMan-MadeEnvironments} datasets, are employed to further evaluate line segment detection methods.